-Based on this awareness, Mitsubishi Electric Building Techno-Service not only performs maintenance and inspection as appropriate, but has also been holding a safety campaign since 1980 to increase understanding of the proper usage of elevators and escalators among users and to promote their safe usage.
+Based on this awareness, Mitsubishi Electric Building Solutions Corporation not only performs maintenance and inspection as appropriate, but has also been holding a safety campaign since 1980 to increase understanding of the proper usage of elevators and escalators among users and to promote their safe usage.

 Mitsubishi Elevator and Escalator Safety Campaign